Anton1o-I/Anton1o-I.github.io/about.md

 ### Resume
 #### Data Science Experience
-* *Lead Data Science - Myndshft from June 2018 to Present*
+* *Lead Data Scientist - Myndshft from June 2018 to Present*
 * *Graduate Assistant - University of Arizona from August 2016 to May 2018*